-Both WSLS/ISES and PI 1563 are used to produce fall student counts of students.
+Both WSLS/ISES and PI 1563 are used to produce counts of students.
 Both include data about students served within school buildings, outside of school buildings, by district employees, and by third parties.
 Differences in the purposes of these two collections affect which students count for which districts and whether or how much each student counts.
 WSLS/ISES student counts are primarily used to meet federally-mandated accountability requirements.
 PI 1563 membership counts are used as a basis for state aid payments under state law.
-State aid payments and accountability do not always go hand in hand.
+State aid payments and accountability for student outcomes do not always go hand in hand.

 Generally state law provides that districts receive state aid for students who reside in their district and who attend district schools or for whom the district pays full-time tuition.
 These districts may have little or no control over services affecting the academic progress of certain students for whom state law requires that they pay tuition.
 Some examples include open enrollment (118.51), tuition waiver (121.84), integration transfer (ch.
 220), and certain youth challenge academy (Department of Military Affairs) placements.
 Districts have only limited control over educational services provided to nontuition private school students who attend district schools while taking only a course or two (118.145).
 These part-time private school students are counted for state aid purposes on a prorated basis to cover costs.